AlexanderSalter/MMM-Instagram2020/README.md

 ```

 ## Authorisation Process
+1. Ensure that the Magic Mirror installation is https/ssl enabled.
-1. Ensure that client_id, client_secret and redirect_uri are all configured in config.js and that they match your settings in the Facebook Develloper App.
+2. Ensure that client_id, client_secret and redirect_uri are all configured in config.js and that they match your settings in the Facebook Develloper App.
-2. Ensure the auth_code configuration varibale is set to nothing or ''.
-3. Ensure the `accesstoken.cfg` file does not contain an access token and is completely blank.
-4. Start MagicMirror2 and wait for the authorisation link to show, you will need to either VNC into your MagicMirror2 or access the MagicMirror2 interface remotely 'http://magic_mirror_ip:8080/'
+4. Start MagicMirror2 and wait for the authorisation link to show, you will need to either VNC into your MagicMirror2 or access the MagicMirror2 interface remotely 'https://[IP Of Your Magic Mirror]:8080/'
 5. Look for the Message defined below and click the "Here" link

 ![Image of Authorisation Process Step 4](https://github.com/AlexanderSalter/MMM-Instagram2020/blob/master/readme_images/Auth%20Step%204.png)